How to Knit With Eri Silk Yarn?

 Then we knew we made the right choice of including Knitter's yarn in our Store!

 Steps To Knit with Silk- Eri Silk

-If knitting with silk is something you've done plenty of times, then I'm sure you already know how wonderful it is.
+If knitting with silk yarn is something you've done plenty of times, then I'm sure you already know how wonderful it is.
 If you haven't, I want to share some of the details on this yarn, so you won't hesitate to grab a few skeins and knit something fabulous for yourself!

 Eri Silk is prized for its durability, strength, and warmth - as well as its ability to take in color beautifully.
 Knitting with Eri silk yarn can be a challenge, but don't let it scare you!
 With the proper instruction and a few tips, you can begin working with gorgeous silk-yarn knitting patterns.

 Silk is very strong yet can be fragile.
 If your hands are rough from gardening or have long nails, put on non-greasy lotion before you knit.
 Silk yarn can get caught on everything so make sure your hands and nails are smooth.